Viswalahiri/Lowes_Campus_Hackathon/README.md

 #### **NOTE**: The values of Prices (Discounted and Current) are dummy values.
 This had to be done due to inconsistencies.

 ## Step 2 : Create a SQLite3 Database and Insert Scraped Data

+The motivation to choose SQLite3 is due to the fact that the list of products always increases, and we needed a mechanism to enable that products get added.
+Along with this, we felt the need for a querying mechanism.
+This is help us answer more advanced questions from the user.

+Additionally, it seemed to match the requirements for an Open Source RDBMS as in the Rules, and had a vast community and good support.

+**[This]()** is the python scipt that enabled creation of the SQLite3 database.

+The **initial_data_dump_in_db()** was the responsible method.

+Good database practices were followed while CREATEing and INSERTing values into the database, such as making it SQL-injection proof.

+## Step 3 : Perform String Parsing on Individual Product Descriptions

 ## Prerequisites